Advantages and Disadvantages of Online Sobriety Support Groups

 - Diversity: Online support groups can offer a wealth of diversity which can help people feel seen, heard, and accepted.
 For marginalized groups, such as women and minority groups, diversity can provide a sense of inclusion and community.

 - Safety: In many cultures, substance use or addiction is frowned upon or completely unacceptable.
 Not only may addiction support groups not be available in all areas, but going to a meeting could expose people to harassment, ostracism, and being disowned by their families.

 Cons of Online Support Group

+Though there are plenty of advantages to holding meetings online, for many people, there is no replacement for face-to-face relationships.
 There are a lot of different opinions about online interaction.
 Studies have been conducted on the issue with varying results.
 Some people find that they are much more comfortable interacting online, while others feel that they can’t make a real connection by chatting with people.

 - Lack of stability: People recovering from addiction need stability.
 Online support groups tend to be more subject to changes in leadership and members, and the disappearance of online friends can be a relapse trigger.
 Meeting times may also change more often because it’s easier to do so, and meetings may be canceled more frequently.
-Avoiding triggers is very important considering the fact that anywhere from 40 percent to 60 percent of people recovering from addiction disorders relapse at least once, according to the Journal of the American Medical Association.

 It may be best to try both online and in-person meetings to figure out which approach fits you best.
 For many people, using both online and in-person support combines the best of both worlds and provides a wealth of resources to help them in their continued recovery from addiction to drugs or alcohol.

 If you’re not sure how to find an online support group, many groups offer resources on their websites, as well as mobile apps that can offer even greater access to support networks.
 Some of these support groups include: